Eaton, Clark County, Wisconsin: History

-The six mile square that would become Eaton was first surveyed in June 1847 by a crew working for the U.S. government.
-Then in October and November of the same year another crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
+The outline of the six mile square that would become Eaton was first surveyed in June 1847 by a crew working for the U.S. government.
+Then in October and November of the same year the same crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 The survey produced a map which shows a "Waggon Road" winding east of the Black River and sites of four cabins along the river, including "Vanduser's cabin," along with Vanduser's millsite near the future site of Greenwood.
 When done, the deputy surveyor filed this general description:

 T26N R2W is 2nd rate gently rolling land Some good Pine in the NE part of the Township between Black and Rock rivers.
 A Saw Mill is about being built on black river in the NE 1/4 Sec 3 [near Greenwood] There(?) are the finest kind of Sugar Lind Elm & Some ash timber The Mill Sites on Black and Rock rivers are without Number Black river is a Swift (?) rough and rocky Stream all through this and the two adjoining TownShips.
 This township is well calclulate(?) for agricultural purposes well water timber and good quality of sile(?) and will Some day contain a large population(?).

 An 1873 map of Clark County showed a "highway" reaching up from Neillsville through Eaton and Greenwood, and into what would become Longwood.
 Though the road followed the course of modern Highway 73, this was a dirt wagon road.
 Greenwood was already marked on this map, and three miles south of Greenwood, a Lumberman post office.
 A wagon road ran east from 73 along what is now Twenty Six Road.
 West of the Black River, some sort of road followed the course of modern County O for five miles, then jogged off a mile to the west.

 By 1880 Eaton consisted of the modern townships of Hendren and Eaton.
 The plat map from that year shows no settler homesteads west of the Black River; instead much of the land there was in large blocks owned by lumbermen and speculators, with C.C.
 Washburn and D.J.
 Spaulding Estate holding the largest share.
 East of the river, roads had been added since 1873, and many settlers along those roads, particularly in the northeast corner near Greenwood.
 A school stood where Twenty Six Road now crosses 73, and a "hotel" 3/4 mile to the north.
 A flood dam had been built on Cawley Creek in the southeast corner of the town.
 That road from the 1873 map along County O is largely missing from this map.